 - Display: The screen is a captive multi-touch display which is a real beauty to look at.
-Made from a scratch resistant glass this masterpiece has a resolution of 400 x 400.
+Made from a scratch-resistant glass this masterpiece has a resolution of 400 x 400.
 You can easily adjust the font size, brightness, and watch face, on Google Play Store.
-There’s also the option of having the watch always on display.
+There’s also the option of always-on display.
 This means you don’t have to wake up the watch fully to watch up essential information such as the time and date, but you can be sure your battery life will be affected.

 - Battery Life: The battery life for the TicWatch S2 is par the course.
 Even after stretching it, I can get two days.
 And while it depends on how you are using the watch, you should get at least a day from this gem.